hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_6/notes_of_class_talks_and_lectures/447_lessons_on_raja-yoga.md

 ether, luminous ether, gaseous, liquid, and solid.
 They are all evoked out of one primal element, which is very finest ether.

-The name of the energy in the universe is Prâna, which is the force residing in these elements.
+The name of the energy in the universe is Prāna, which is the force residing in these elements.
 Mind is the great instrument for using the Prana.
 Mind is material.
 Behind the mind is Âtman which takes hold of the Prana.
 Prana is the driving power of the world, and can be seen in